HomeMy WebLinkAbout1930-09-23 288

 location refused to consider the matter.

-Letter of resignation was received from Mrs:
+Letter of resignation was received from Mrse.

-Lilian Holt, 11 Bennington Rd., from the Dental
+Lilian Holt, 11 Bennington Rd. , from the Dental

 Clinic Committee.

-The Board voted to accept the resignation and
+Resignation The Board voted to accept the resignation and

-to request Mr. T. S. Grindle and Mrs. Hugh D.
+Dental to request Mr. T. S. Grindle and Mrs. Hugh D.

+Clinic.
 McLellan, the remaining members, to send in their

 recommendation of their choice to fill the vacancy.